interactive-fiction-class/interactive-fiction-class.github.io/homeworks/planning/planning.md

 You should submit the following:

 * A set of PDDL files, one PDDL file for your domain, and one PDDL file for each of the problems.
 Your domain definition should have
-1. at least 10 action schema beyond the ones that we defined for action castle,
+1. at least 10 action schemas beyond the ones that we defined for action castle,
 2. relevant types for your problem,
 3. predicates defined with their types and comments describing them.
 * Your problem definitions should
 1. cover at least 3 problems,
 2. give initial states and goals for each, and
 3. ensure that the goal can be reached from the initial state using your action schema.
 * A JSON file containing your annotations that map from the elements in your PDDL domain onto phrases in the wikiHow article that you selected.
-You can  use this [Colab to Annotate Your PDDL and WikiHow]({{page.materials[1].url}}).
+You can  use this [Colab to annotate your PDDL elements with mentions from your WikiHow article]({{page.materials[1].url}}).
 * A PDF file containing your writeup.
 You should include at least 1 paragraphs for each of the following topics:
 1. What wikiHow article did you pick and why?
 2. What portions of the article did you select to translate to PDDL?